Richie Stotts

 Richard Eugene Stotts (born 27 October 1953) (better known as Richie Stotts) is a New York City born musician who began writing and performing in a fledgling 1970s NYC band named “The Numbers”.
-Richie’s songwriting skills and lead guitar playing experience ultimately led to him becoming one of the founding members of the groundbreaking and inimitable punk rock-punk-metal group, Plasmatics.
+Richie’s songwriting skills and lead guitar playing experience ultimately led to him becoming one of the founding members of the groundbreaking and inimitable punk metal group, Plasmatics.